-The Resilient Materials 4 Life (RM4L) project has a clear vision to transform the Nation’s built environment through the provision of a sustainable and resilient infrastructure, using low carbon, adaptable and sustainable construction materials.
+The Resilient Materials 4 Life (RM4L) programme has a clear vision to transform the Nation’s built environment through the provision of a sustainable and resilient infrastructure, using low carbon, adaptable and sustainable construction materials.
 This will have an impact on all aspects of our infrastructure.
 The science and engineering emerging from this combination of fundamental and application‐focused research will change not only the construction industry’s approach to civil engineering design but also its engagement with science and engineering research and the benefits that this can bring.

 Viaduct in construction (South Wales – UK)